A crispy breaded and deep-fried Japanese pork cutlet. This Pork Tonkatsu recipe is so simple and delicious! It's served with homemade Tonkatsu sauce.

 - After resting for about 3-4 minutes, bring the cutlets back into the hot oil and cook for 1 minute total (or more depending on the thickness).
 The safe internal pork cooking temperature for fresh cuts is 145° F.

 - Cut the pork cutlets into ½-inch slices.
-Transfer to a plate, serve with cabbage and Tonkatsu sauce.
+Transfer to a plate, and serve with cabbage and Tonkatsu sauce.

 (COOKING OPTION 3) OVEN-BAKED COOKING INSTRUCTIONS: